Scientific Software

 -

 MEABench is a suite of programs to acquire and analyze recordings from multi-electrode arrays.
 It can be used for real-time as well as off-line analysis, and is written with extendibility in mind.
+(An older homepage is still available for those needing to download versions that predate the github era.)
+[Github]

-Matlab/Octave code library
+Matlab/Octave code Library

 Over the years, I have written quite a few functions for Matlab and Octave that others in the lab have found useful.
 You may find them useful too.
 The latest release is available on github.
 If you are using Ubuntu or Debian Linux, you can simply install the “deb” package on that page.
 Otherwise, please download the latest “zip” or “tar” archive and add the results to your Matlab or Octave search path.
 In that case, you may have to rerun “mex” on some of the more esoteric functions.
+[Github]

 Other software